iot

 The Internet of Things: Devices networked everywhere via mobile communications

 The Internet of Things (IoT) is growing.
 Every day, more IoT devices and objects are connected to each other and the information associated with them is made available in a network as part of M2M communication.
-But in order for the data collected by IoT devices to be processed in a network in the first place, it has to get into that network.
+However, in order for the data collected by IoT devices to be processed in a network in the first place, it has to enter this network.

 This is where mobile communications and our M2M SIM cards come into play.
-Because: collected data can be transmitted quickly and securely from any IoT device via mobile radio.
-Mobile radio is established and standardised as a technology, and the infrastructure is available almost everywhere.
-And not only in Germany, but worldwide.
-That's why mobile radio is very often used for M2M communication.
+After all, collected data can be transmitted quickly and securely from any IoT device via mobile communications.
+Mobile communications is an established and standardized technology, and the infrastructure is available almost everywhere.
+And not just in Germany, but worldwide.
+This is why mobile radio is very often used for M2M communication.
 The sticking point here is that nationwide availability, especially in Germany, is not achieved by a single network operator, but only by the mobile networks of all network operators together.

 No network provider offers nationwide network coverage